 MCT oil typically consists of one or a combination of medium-chain fatty acids, including caproic acid (C6), caprylic acid (C8), and capric acid (C10).
 So, there’s a good chance you’ll see those ingredients listed on an MCT oil label.

-MCT oil is known primarily for its ability to aid weight loss.
+MCT oil, at least in the media, is known primarily for its ability to aid weight loss.

 In addition, MCT oil can also potentially help with a variety of health issues.

 Due to its role in ketone production, studies suggest that MCT might improve brain functioning and minimize symptoms of Alheimzer’s disease.